yoga sequence

 • Ideal for beginners and intermediate practitioners.

-• Covers Hatha, Ashtanga-Vinyasa, meditation, pranayama, and anatomy.
+• Covers Hatha, Ashtanga-Vinyasa, meditation, pranayama and anatomy.

 • Helps students build a solid foundation in yoga practice and teaching.